tiagoamaro/tiagoamaro.com.br_jekyll/_posts/2017-11-28-rails-and-performance-gems.md

 layout: post
 ---

 A small collection of gems and tricks I use for measuring and enhancing a Rails app performance.
-I'll keep
+I'll keep this post updated with new gems and tricks :)

 # Gems